plyr4/unity-build-factory/README.md

 It is capable of deploying the build artifacts to the following platforms:
 - GitHub Pages
 - _**steam support coming**_

+I'm currently using Unity Build Factory to rapidly deploy demos for a few of my projects, like [Neebo](https://plyr4.github.io/unity-ufo/).

 ## Usage